jessitron/otel-test-pod/README.md

 `kubectl apply -f otel-test-pod.yaml`

-This uses the ordinary busybox image because it'll do.

-Crucially, it sets the NODE_IP environment variable, which lets the pod call into the daemonset on the node.
+Crucially, this sets the NODE_IP environment variable, which lets the pod call into the daemonset on the node.

 ### Shell into the pod